-If tuition and fee income outpaces the expense of the academic experience, then what does the $275M+ state appropriation address?
+If Tuition & Fees income outpaces the expense of the academic experience, then how is the $275M+ state appropriation spent?

-And relating to that, it’s alarming to think about what it does to an institution’s character when it consistently advances a fictional rationale for the nature of its income and expenses to the public.
+What does it do to an institution’s character when it consistently advances a fictional rationale for the nature of its income and expenses to the public?

-I’m hopeful that Eric Barron will develop a new approach, and I’m hopeful that approach will consider the value of candor.
-An approach that values candor:
+I’m hopeful that Penn State administration will eventually develop a new approach, and I’m hopeful that approach will consider the virtue of candor.

 “We’re actively choosing to increase tuition.
 Yes, it more than covers the cost of the academic experience.
 Yes, it supports our other institutional interests, like research that shapes our shared future.
-As a land-grant institution, we aren’t here to imprint facts into minds as machines shape metal into a consumer product.
-We’re here to cultivate a spirit of inquiry vast in its scope and unknowable in its ultimate impact.
-This requires investment, and like any investment it requires sacrifice that we believe is worthwhile.”
+As a land-grant institution, we aren’t here simply to treat our students as machines needing to be programmed or as consumers filling up a shopping cart.
+We’re here to cultivate a spirit of inquiry vast in its scope, with the concrete aim of a moral and ethical citizen capable of conserving the good in the world and leaving it better than he or she found it.
+This requires investment far beyond the scope of classroom instruction, and like any investment it requires sacrifice that we believe is worthwhile.”